JimP-lab/Notemind/README.md

 # Notemind

-SolveNote is an AI-powered note-taking and problem-solving app.
+Notemind is an AI-powered note-taking and problem-solving app.
 Users write down their problems, and the AI suggests tailored solutions.

 # Preview
 https://lovable.dev/projects/096b65a7-dbea-4960-b56d-6d789ba162a5